ChristophP/redux-elm-subscriptions/README.md

 When creating components you most likely wanna keep your components dumb and not use lifecycle hooks which couples rendering to functionality.
+This package revolves around the idea that some of the events you listen to are global and come from a world "outside" of your application like: global mouse events, timers and animation frame callbacks, window focus and blur etc.

 So instead of this in a component file ...